-Poor grades, anti-social behavior, not finishing homework on time, or not wanting to go to school.
-Do these problems sound similar to you?
+Poor grades, anti-social behavior, not finishing homework on time, or not wanting to go to school, do these problems sound similar to you?
 Do you face this problem daily?
-How to know is your child struggling in school?
+How do you know if your child is struggling in school?

 This is a challenging situation that most parents face today.
 Unfortunately, not only with teenagers but among preschoolers and elementary school goers, struggles are common.